hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 We get back a lot of lines.
 What if we want to see the whole fastq record for each of these reads?

-We can use the `-B` and `-A` arguments for grep to return the matched line plus one before (`-B1`) and two lines after (`-A2`).
-Since each record is four lines and the second line is the sequence, this should return the whole record.
+We need to specify some options for this command.
+Options are additional arguments that change the default behavior of a command.
+To look for all available options for the `grep` command, we can type `grep --help`.
+Here we use the `-B` and `-A` arguments for grep to return the matched line plus one before (`-B 1`) and two lines after (`-A 2`).
+Since each record is four lines and the second line is the sequence, this will return the whole record.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq